raforg/danectl/README.md

     danectl dup example.org www.example.org mail.example.org

-After that, certbot automatically renews both certificates every few months, but the underlying keypairs won't change, and the TLSA records (see below) can remain stable.
+After that, certbot automatically renews both certificates every few months, but the underlying keys won't change, and the TLSA records (see below) can remain stable.

 You then configure danectl with the set of port/protocol/host combinations that you need TLSA records for.

     danectl add-tlsa example.org _443._tcp _443._tcp.www
+    danectl add-tlsa example.org _25._tcp.mail
-    danectl add-tlsa example.org _25._tcp.mail _465._tcp.mail _587._tcp.mail
+    danectl add-tlsa example.org _465._tcp.mail _587._tcp.mail
     danectl add-tlsa example.org _110._tcp.mail _143._tcp.mail
     danectl add-tlsa example.org _993._tcp.mail _995._tcp.mail
     danectl del-tlsa example.org _110._tcp.mail _143._tcp.mail

-Danectl can then output the TLSA records, in zonefile format, and you need to publish them to the DNS (somehow).
+Danectl can then output the TLSA records, in zonefile format, and you need to publish them in the DNS (somehow).

     danectl tlsa-current example.org
     danectl tlsa-next example.org

-Danectl can then check that the TLSA records have been published to the DNS.
+Danectl can then check that the TLSA records have been published in the DNS.

     danectl tlsa-check example.org